hoffmangroup/segway/doc/segway.rst

 In semi-supervised mode, with the resolution option enabled, the supervision labels are also downsampled to a lower resolution, but by a different method.
-This means that segway will partition the input supervision labels into fixed windows of size *res* and use a modified 'mode' to choose which label will represent that window during training.
-This modified 'mode' works according to the following rules: 1) in general, segway takes the highest-count label not zero in a given window, 2) in the case of ties, segway takes the lowest numbered label not zero, 3) segway takes the mode to be 0 (no label) iff all elements of the window are 0.
+In particular, segway will partition the input supervision labels into fixed windows of size *res* and use a modified 'mode' to choose which label will represent that window during training.
+This modified 'mode' works according to the following rules:

+    1) In general, segway takes the highest-count label not zero in a given window.
+    2) In the case of ties, segway takes the lowest nonzero label.
+    3) Segway takes the mode to be 0 (no label) if and only if all elements of the window are 0.

 Model generation
 ================